-Once an Officer is satisfied that a worker, in an eligible occupation, has been exposed to a traumatic event and meets the diagnostic criteria for a mental disorder, the causal link between the traumatic event and mental disorder is presumed.
+Once an officer is satisfied that a worker, in an eligible occupation, has been exposed to a traumatic event and meets the diagnostic criteria for a mental disorder, the causal link between the traumatic event and mental disorder is presumed.
 In other words, there is no need to establish that any particular traumatic event is causative of the worker's diagnosed mental disorder.

-Rebutting the Presumption
+Rebutting the presumption

 The presumption is rebutted if opposing evidence shows that the contrary conclusion is more likely.
 The standard of proof to be applied in determining whether the presumption is rebutted is on a balance of probabilities.
-If the Officer weighs all of the relevant evidence and concludes that something other than exposure to a traumatic event caused the mental disorder, then the contrary has been established and the presumption is rebutted.
+Balance of probabilities means "more likely than not."
+If the officer weighs all of the relevant evidence and concludes that something other than exposure to a traumatic event caused the mental disorder, then the contrary has been established and the presumption is rebutted.

 The presumption is not rebutted if there is a lack of evidence to support work causation.
-If the evidence does not show that it was more likely than not that the mental disorder resulted from factors unrelated to a work-related traumatic event(s), the mental disorder is presumed to have arisen out of and in the course of employment.
+If the evidence does not show that it was more likely than not that the mental disorder resulted from factors unrelated to a work-related traumatic event(s), the mental disorder is presumed to have arisen out of and in the course of the worker's employment.

 Evidence of multiple causative factors is not sufficient to rebut the presumption.
-There must be evidence that the contrary conclusion is more likely in order to rebut the presumption.
+There must be evidence that the contrary conclusion is "more likely than not" in order to rebut the presumption.